Identification

 There are no ingredients present which, within the current knowledge of the supplier and in the concentrations applicable, are classified as hazardous to health or the environment and hence require reporting in this section.

 Get medical attention immediately.
 Call a poison center or physician.
 Remove victim to fresh air and keep at rest in a position comfortable for breathing.
 If it is suspected that fumes are still present, the rescuer should wear an appropriate mask or self-contained breathing apparatus.
 If not breathing, if breathing is irregular or if respiratory arrest occurs, provide artificial respiration or oxygen by trained personnel.
+It may be dangerous to the person providing aid to give mouth-to-mouth resuscitation.
 If unconscious, place in recovery position and get medical attention immediately.
+Maintain an open airway.
+Loosen tight clothing such as a collar, tie, belt or waistband.
+In case of inhalation of decomposition products in a fire, symptoms may be delayed.
+The exposed person may need to be kept under medical surveillance for 48 hours.
+In the event of any complaints or symptoms, avoid further exposure.

 Get medical attention immediately.
 Call a poison center or physician.
 Wash with plenty of soap and water.
 Remove contaminated clothing and shoes.
 Wash contaminated clothing thoroughly with water before removing it, or wear gloves.
 Continue to rinse for at least 10 minutes.
 Chemical burns must be treated promptly by a physician.
 In the event of any complaints or symptoms, avoid further exposure.
 Wash clothing before reuse.
 Clean shoes thoroughly before reuse.

-Causes severe burns.
+Symptoms: Causes severe burns.
 May cause an allergic skin reaction.
-Adverse symptoms may include: pain or irritation, redness, blistering may occur.
+Adverse symptoms may include pain or irritation, redness, blistering may occur.

 Get medical attention immediately.
 Call a poison center or physician.
 Immediately flush eyes with plenty of water, occasionally lifting the upper and lower eyelids.
 Check for and remove any contact lenses.
 Continue to rinse for at least 10 minutes.
 Chemical burns must be treated promptly by a physician.

-May cause burns to mouth, throat and stomach.
-Adverse symptoms may include: stomach pains.
+Symptoms: May cause burns to mouth, throat and stomach.
+Adverse symptoms may include stomach pains.

 Medical Treatment